microsoft/onnxruntime/docs/performance/tune-performance.md

 sess = ort.InferenceSession('resnet50.onnx', sess_opt, ...)
 ```

-By test, setting affinities to a single NUMA node has 20 percent performance improvement.
+Test showed that setting affinities to a single NUMA node has nearly 20 percent performance improvement aginst the other case.

 #### Custom threading callbacks